KathrynEllenWalton/digital-writing-folio/exercises.md

 ### What types of writing do you do (ie fiction, nonfiction, poetry, other)?

 I enjoy both fiction and nonfiction.
-Recently, I have ]leaned in to creative non-fiction.
-I have a softspot for poetry and am inspired by spoken word.
+Recently, I have leaned in to creative non-fiction wanting to adapt my novel into a screenplay.
+I have a soft spot for poetry and am inspired by spoken word.

 ### What tools (or techniques) do you use to write?

 I use Word.
 I sit at my desk when I need to read and concentrate.
 I sit on the couch in front of the TV when I need noise to relax my mind and become creative.
 I use my notes on my android in bed when I feel like writing or taking extended notes.
 I use voice memo or notes when I am in the shower.
+I listen to music to find inspiration and I look up the thesaurus alot.
+I ask google questions on how to spell words.

 #### How do these tools shape the way you write (e.g., constrains the way you write or facilitate your writing)?